 Career and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for postsecondary teachers, including online adjunct teachers, will increase 19% from 2012-2022 (www.bls.gov).
 Pay can vary by subject taught.
-Those teaching art, music and drama earned a median salary of $62,330 for all postsecondary teachers not listed separately.
+The BLS in 2014 listed a median salary of $62,330 for all postsecondary teachers not listed separately.
 It should be noted that online adjunct teaching is a part-time position, and this salary is for full-time work.